How Do You Successfully Divorce a Covert or Malignant Narcissist?

 - From the E-Book, Divorcing a Narcissist, The Path to Growth and Freedom

-A covert narcissist spouse is the one who is both Doctor Jekyll and Mr. Hyde.
+A covert narcissistic spouse is the one who is both Doctor Jekyll and Mr. Hyde.
+Dr. Jekyll is the one other men and women who are not close to the narcissist see.

-The key word is "persuasive."
-A covert narcissist is a different person among those who are close to him versus those who are not.
-The covert narcissist may come across as a completely different human being among casual friends versus that of his or her family.
-In that respect, the covert narcissist is dual personality whose real character comes out to those who are around him most.
+He or she may come across as a completely different human being among casual friends versus that of his or her family.
+In that respect, the covert is dual personality whose real character comes out to those who are around him most.

-Divorcing a covert narcissist takes a tactical approach
+Divorcing a covert narcissistic spouse takes a tactical approach

 What we write applies to the malignant narcissist